 As long as your vet confirms weight and body condition are on track, a naturally lower appetite in a young adult is not a problem to fix.

-These strategies come from experienced Shepherd owners and align with AKC nutrition guidance.
+These approaches come from experienced Shepherd owners and align with AKC nutrition guidance.
 None require expensive products or drastic changes.
+Work through them in order, starting with the simplest.

 The Fifteen-Minute Rule